cogini/avro_schema/README.md

 ## Performance

-For best performance, save the encoder or decorder in your process state to avoid the overhead of looking it up for each message.
+For best performance, save the encoder or decoder in your process state to avoid the overhead of looking it up for each message.

 An in-memory ETS cache maps the integer registry ID or name + fingerprint